MICS-Lab/novae/docs/faq.md

 ### How to resolve any other issue?

 If you have any bugs/questions/suggestions, don't hesitate to [open a new issue](https://github.com/MICS-Lab/novae/issues).
+We'll be happy to help!